CoderJackyHuang/HYBControllerTransitions/README.md

 All custom transition protocols have been wraped in the base transtion, you still can use it to add special effect. for this, just inherit from the HYBBaseTransition class.

+#Version Changes

+##Version 1.0.1

+* fix document

+##Version 1.1.0

+* fix a bug that it will be black when pushed to a controller and then go toHome, it means enter into background.
+Now I have set the navigation controller's delegate to nil when it was poped.

 #Support Spring Animation

 If you want to transition with Spring Animation, you can try this.